Admissions

 Applicants must meet at least one of the following criteria:

-• Have graduated from secondary education at an equivalent level to Canadian High School Grade 12; OR
+• Have graduated from secondary education at an equivalent level to Canadian High School Grade 12; or

-• Have a current CDMP or CRTWC designation; OR
+• Have a current CDMP or CRTWC designation; or

 • Have a post-secondary degree.